HECO: Fully Homomorphic Encryption Compiler: Introduction

 \section{Introduction}

-Privacy and security are gaining tremendous importance across all organizations, as public perception of these issues has shifted and expectations, including regulatory demands, have increased.
-This has led to a surge in demand for secure and confidential computing solutions that protect data confidentiality while in transit, rest, and in-use. \acf{fhe} is a key secure computation technology that enables systems to preserve the confidentiality of data end-to-end, including while in use.
-Hence, allowing outsourcing of computations without having to grant access to the data.
-In the last decade, advances in FHE schemes have propelled FHE from a primarily theoretical breakthrough to a practical solution for a wide range of applications~\cite{Kannepalli2021-vh, Kim2020-dk, Carpov2020-gl}.
-In recent years, we have seen FHE emerging in real-world applications, e.g., Microsoft's Edge browser uses FHE to realize its privacy-preserving password monitor~\cite{Kannepalli2021-vh}.
-With upcoming dedicated hardware accelerators for FHE promising further speedup~\cite{dprive,Samardzic2021-xo}, FHE will soon be competitive for an even wider set of applications.
-Today, FHE is promising to become a major driver in transforming privacy.
-For example, a recent report by Gartner, Inc. predicts~\cite{Nguyen2021-ps,Gartner2022} that FHE ``will be a core technology for many future SaaS offerings.''
+Privacy and security are gaining tremendous importance across all organizations, as public perception has shifted and expectations, including regulatory demands, have increased.
+This has led to a surge in demand for secure and confidential computing solutions that protect data's confidentiality in transit, rest, and in-use. \acf{fhe} is a key secure computation technology that enables systems to preserve the confidentiality of data at any phase; hence, allowing outsourcing of computations without having to grant access to the data.
+In the last decade, theoretical breakthroughs propelled FHE to a practical solution for a wide range of applications~\cite{Kannepalli2021-vh, Kim2020-dk, Carpov2020-gl} in real-world scenarios.
+In addition, end-user facing deployments have started to appear, e.g., in Microsoft Edge's password monitor~\cite{Kannepalli2021-vh}.
+With upcoming hardware accelerators for FHE promising further speedup~\cite{dprive,Samardzic2021-xo}, FHE will soon be competitive for an even wider set of applications.

-Though promising in its potential, developing FHE applications, unfortunately, remains a complex and tedious process.
-Writing efficient FHE programs that deliver on their potential performance is currently a complicated and tedious task that even experts struggle with.
-FHE's use in practice and at scale is today primarily hindered by its complexity rather than its performance.
-These complexities derive from the need to map applications to the unique programming paradigm imposed by FHE (c.f. \Cref{paradigm}).
-Code that is properly optimized for this paradigm is often overwhelmingly more efficient than poorly adapted code, with speedups of several orders of magnitude being common.
-Therefore, optimizing applications and rewriting them to match FHE's programming paradigm is essential for practical applications of FHE.
-Today, this remains an unresolved issue posing a major barrier to wider adoption.
+Though promising in its potential, developing \emph{efficient} FHE applications remains a complex and tedious process that even experts struggle with.
+A large part of this complexity arises from the need to map applications to the unique programming paradigms imposed by FHE (cf. \Cref{paradigm}).
+Properly optimized code for this paradigm is often several orders of magnitude more efficient than poorly adapted code, making optimization essential for practical FHE applications and posing a major barrier to wider adoption.